 In principle, the personal data are not forwarded.
 Only in some specific cases, personal data may be disclosed to the following suppliers:

-The affected person’s rights may be exercised by the same, and/or by a named person, by sending a written request with acknowledgement of receipt or e-mail to the owner of the treatment, Mr. Wolfsgruber Peter, at the operational address of the company Hotel Amaten, Ameto 3, 39031 Brunico, Italy.
+The affected person’s rights may be exercised by the same, and/or by a named person, by sending a written request with acknowledgement of receipt or e-mail to the owner of the treatment, Mr. Hannes Wolfsgruber, at the operational address of the company Hotel Amaten, Ameto 3, 39031 Brunico, Italy.
 The affected person has the right to obtain a copy of the data in our possession, which will be made available in accordance with the terms of current regulations.

 In specific cases, we do reserve the right to store some information for legal purposes (for example in case of suspected fraud, or breach of the general terms and conditions).
 Should you believe that your rights have been violated, you can contact the relevant data protection authorities or take legal action.